alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 So it came to my mind: what if I can specify the `create_tvm flow` as steps?

 For each step, I would need a function to setup (both memory and registers) and one to assert the result.
-But what about the instruction?
+But what about the instructions?
 Well, instructions are just "numbers in memory" right?
 Let's write them as needed.

 ### Python-GDB API crash course